Movement Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Corticobasal degeneration is 1 of the atypical parkinsonian syndromes or Parkinsonism-plus syndromes that can mimic Parkinson disease, but it is distinct because of the added features of apraxia, dysphasia, cortical sensory signs, unusual dystonic postures, involuntary movements such as myoclonus, and “alien limb” sign.
-In this clinical article the author reviews the clinical features of the disease as well as the pathological findings.
-New potential genetic etiologies of the disease are presented.
-Although treatment remains symptomatic, accurate diagnosis can help prepare families and help clinicians better understand and treat this progressive, fatal disorder.
+Corticobasal degeneration is one of the atypical parkinsonian syndromes or parkinsonism-plus syndromes most often characterized by parkinsonism (typically unilateral); apraxia; cortical sensory signs; dystonia; involuntary movements, such as myoclonus; and “alien limb” sign.
+In this article, the author reviews the clinical features of the disease as well as the pathological findings.
+Although there is no cure and treatment remains symptomatic, accurate diagnosis can help with patient and family counseling and guide the treating physicians.

 • Corticobasal degeneration, which is considered as an atypical parkinsonian syndrome or parkinsonism-plus syndrome, is a tauopathy. | |